encode/uvicorn/README.md

 # The messaging interface

-Uvicorn introduces a messaging interface based on ASGI...
+Uvicorn introduces a messaging interface broadly based on ASGI...

+The application should expose a coroutine callable which takes two arguments:

 * `message` is an [ASGI message][asgi-message].
 (But see below for ammendments.)
 * `channels` is a dictionary of `<unicode string>:<channel interface>`.